MaazAmjad/FakeNews/README.md

-# FakeNews
+# Artificial Intelligence model
-Fake News Detection Using AI/ML/NLP
+Using AI/ML/NLP to answer the asked Question.